cdio/caio/doc/compile.md

     $ make src-package RELEASE=<tag>
 ```

+The previous command creates a `.tgz` tarball source package containing the
-That creates a *.tgz* tarball file under the *build/* directory.
+specified release.
+The tarball file is placed inside the `build/` directory.

-*tag* specifies the CEMU's git branch or tag to pack.
+`tag` specifies the caio's git tag to build.

 #### debian binary package: